 Dr. Bandow can cite numerous examples of students whose classwork is having a very direct impact on real-world project management challenges.
 “I recently heard about one of our military students in the project management concentration who left his class project for continuous improvement on his desk” says Dr. Bandow.
 “He later returned to find it missing — it turns out his Master Sergeant had picked it up, read it, and was already interested in implementing it.
 That same student is working on an organizational change project — and his Master Sergeant now wants to know how soon it will be done so they can use it!”

 Dr. Sherman agrees that the program has been especially popular with both active and retired military, for a good reason.
 “We get a lot of folks who are retiring from the military who are only in their 40s,” he says.
-“They’ve managed projects very possibly in the military, but they don’t have the PMP credentials.
-So they’re coming back to get the master’s degree and the PMP, and that puts them in a very strong position in the job market.”
+“They’ve probably managed projects in the military, but they don’t have the project management credentials.
+So they’re coming back to get the master’s degree and the project management concentration, and that puts them in a very strong position in the job market.”

 In addition to the military, Dr. Bandow says you’ll find students from medical device manufacturing, major call centers, financial institutions, insurance companies and professionals working for nonprofits and utility companies.
 “We’ve had someone come through who was with the Space Force,” she explains.
 “And then there are people who come through just for personal development — including stay-at-home moms.”

 Since the TROY programs are offered entirely online, they’re an ideal fit for working professionals located anywhere looking to advance their careers without sacrificing their current jobs.